donalMaher/52167-Programming-Scripting_Project/README.md

     This project will investigate the well-know Fishers Iris data set.
 The creation of a python program will allow for the delivery of  analysis for the data set.
 Using the python program, the we will be able to identfiy the differences between species of Iris.
 ## Running the code:
-    Navigate to the directory in which the analysis.py currently resides. write the command python analysisTest.py to run the code.
+    Navigate to the directory in which the python program currently resides. write the command python Fishers_Iris_Analysis_summary_Test.py to run the code.
 ## Overview:
     The Iris is a species of flowering plants with showy flowers.
 In 1936 Ronald Fisher a british statistican and biologist used three Iris varieties to create the Iris flower data set to create a example of linear discriminant analysis.
 This was accumpilised by measuring the features of each species.
 ## Investigition to understand the dataset.